 MOTOR TESTING AT RATED VOLTAGE ENSURES RELIABILITY

 One of the most critical capabilities of an electric motor service shop is the ability to test run repaired motors at full rated nameplate voltage.
-Inman Electric Motors runs all motors through 19,000 horsepower at full rated voltage.
+Inman Electric Motors runs all motors through 13,000 horsepower at full rated voltage.
 Our high powered motor test system was custom manufactured by Phenix Technologies, Inc. The Column Type Variable Transformer varies the output from near zero to 13,800 volts A.C. and 700 volts D.C.
 The test system has an output of 2,500kva with 3,200 amps capacity.
-This provides Inman with the largest testing capacity of any shop in the Midwest.
+This provides Inman with one of the largest testing capacities in the Midwest.
 Test running electric motors at full rated voltage is important for many reasons.
 Rotor magnetic center is achieved only at full voltage and accurate vibration levels can be measured only at full voltage.

 A technician prepares a 6,000 horsepower motor for testing at full rated voltage